 Scholarship winners will experience firsthand ACB’s National Conference and Convention in July, where you will meet other students who share the same life experiences, create lasting friendships and network with individuals who understand what you are going through and can help you with your journey.
 There are also many sessions where you can learn about new technology and what is happening in our community.

-For more information, please contact Nancy Christine in the ACB National Office at (612) 332-3242 or (800) 866-3242.
+For more information, please contact the ACB Office at (612) 332-3242 or (800) 866-3242 or send an email to scholarships@acb.org.
 We look forward to receiving your application materials.

-Scholarships Awards
+Scholarship Awards

 To maximize the financial impact, scholarship awardees may receive a combined AFB and ACB award.

-Doctor Duane Buckley - ACB
+Duane Buckley - ACB

-Undergraduate who has overcome major difficulties
+Undergraduate who has overcome major difficulties.

 Kellie Cannon - ACB